dydxprotocol/v4-documentation/pages/validators/full_node_streaming.md

 ### OrderUpdateV1
 When `OrderUpdateV1` is received, update the order's fill amount to the amount specified.
-- This message is only used to update fill amounts (Fill Amounts).
+- This message is only used to update fill amounts.
 It carries information about an order's updated fill amount.
 - This message is sent out whenever an an order's fill amount changes from an action that isn't a `ClobMatch`.
 - This includes when deliverState is reset to the checkState from last block, or when branched state is written to and then discarded if there was a matching error.
 - An update message will always accompany an order placement message.